bagaking/welog/README.md

 published to npm.
 It does not install or execute the packed package.

-`npm run pack:smoke` builds the package, creates the real npm tarball, installs that tarball into a temporary project, and runs a root import with a minimal `Context` and `Logger` flow.
+`npm run pack:smoke` builds the package, creates the real npm tarball, installs that tarball into a temporary project, and checks the published import surface.
+It verifies the root export names, the `@bagaking/welog/package.json` metadata export, private subpath blocking, and a minimal `Context` plus `Logger` flow.
 Run it before publishing or changing package exports, `files`, build output, or public entrypoints.

 ## Release